|From Isomorphic Web Applications by Elyse Kolker Gordon

 Isomorphic Web App Overview

 To understand what an isomorphic web app is, we’re going to use an example web app called All Things Westies.
 On this site, you can find places to adopt a Westie (West Highland White Terrier, a small white breed of dog).
 You can also get information about Westies, purchase dog supplies and buy products featuring Westies (socks, mugs, shirts, etc.).
 Because this is an ecommerce app, we care about having a good Search Engine Optimization (SEO) presence and we want our customers to have a great experience using the app.
+There are a lot of other methods that can help your business to improve its SEO.
+By having a look at a company like orlando seo can help you to understand what these methods are so that your business receives more exposure and success.

 How it works